 The Black Lodge switcheroo

-The first thing Dale does is wait through his terms of 25 years to expire that were brought on by the soul acquisition he allows Bob in Episode 29.
+The first thing Dale does is wait for his term of 25 years—brought on by the soul acquisition he allows BOB in Episode 29—to expire.
 The second thing he does is reenter the world with a little help.

 Dougie Jones and the unlikely haven of Las Vegas

 Immediately upon his transfer from the Lodge, Cooper is trapped inside the Dougie Jones persona and a seeming state of constant No-Mind.
 In my article about Dougie and his apparent lack of action, I write how in No-Mind state there are no thoughts, no beliefs, no anger, no fear, no notion of anything at all.
 There is merely reaction.
 There is detachment from everything including material possessions, even family.
 No-mind is not against direct intuition or awakening to something transcendent.
 In fact, in this state you are pure just like “God.”
 Duality (Good/bad, light/dark etc.) doesn’t exist and you can see everything only with love and compassion.
 As CooperDougie, Dale is getting a rinse, a recalibration, and is absorbing energy and his humanity.
 He’s also learning how to use a body again, experiencing constant kindness from strangers, and his freshness is very much enlightened being territory.